Maintenance

 Marine engineer

-Marine engineers design, build, test and repair boats, ships, underwater craft, offshore platforms and drilling equipment.
+Marine engineers build and repair boats, ships, submarines, offshore platforms and drilling equipment.

 Annual Salary